gregdevore/Projects/README.md

 **Lesson1b_Neural_Network_DeVore.ipynb**

-This assignment introduced the Keras library, in particular to solve the XOR problem.
+This assignment introduced the keras library, in particular to solve the XOR problem.
 Since the data set is not linearly separable, this serves as an introduction to the concept of a hidden layer, and the power it brings to a classifier in terms of moving from linearly separable problems (no hidden layer), to nonlinearly separable problems (one or more hidden layers).

+**Lesson2_DeVore_CustomNeuralNet.ipynb**

+This assignment implements a custom neural network library from scratch.
+Input and dense layers with an arbitrary number of nodes are supported, along with random weight initialization and identity and sigmoid activation functions.
+The supported loss function is mean squared error, and accuracy is computed to support binary classification problems.
+Feed forward and back propagation steps are implemented by hand.
+Models can be constructed with multiple dense layers to support various architectures.